-This slice is the perfect Easter treat if you want something chocolatey and sweet that's also good for you.
+This Choc Berry Easter Slice is the perfect Easter treat if you want something chocolatey and sweet that’s also good for you.
 For something a bit different to a standard chocolate egg, this slice has a chewy, protein-boosted berry base, a raw chocolate topping and a little egg on top.

 Although I often use a good quality dark chocolate in my recipes, I made a raw chocolate topping for the slice so you get the benefits of raw cacao powder (which is also high in antioxidants, a good source of magnesium and can help boost your mood).